lokimeyburg/lokimeyburg.github.io/_posts/2017-03-29-your-new-product-management-job-first-90-days.md

 - Organise an off-site lunch with PMs and close team mates
 - Make no promises & repeat frequently: “I’m here to listen and understand!”
-- Probe - remember in the  rst month you can still ask naive questions and get away with it
+- Probe - remember in the first month you can still ask naive questions and get away with it
 - Have a demonstrable success (preferably by the end of the 3rd week)
-- Have your weekly structure de ned (meetings, reports, reviews etc)
+- Have your weekly structure defined (meetings, reports, reviews etc)
 - Understand how things actually work around here
-- Use the Product Focus Product Activities Framework to understand who does which product activity
 - Understand the approval process for getting stuff done
 - Understand the objectives of other business functions so you know how to work with them
 - Visit a customer (or several preferably!) with Sales or Account Management (B2B)
 - Become the expert on the business requirements for the product.
 Who’s using the product, how and why?
-- Get involved in a Sales Pipeline Funnel Review Be the Product Owner (or have a proxy)
+- Get involved in a Sales Pipeline Funnel Review
+- Be the Product Owner (or have a proxy)
-- Understand the business/requirements of the top 10% of customers
+- Understand the business/requirements of the top 10% of your customers
-- Understand the revenue breakdown by product(s) Do a basic competitive analysis
+- Understand the revenue breakdown by product(s)
+- Do a basic competitive analysis
 - Be a participant in a Sprint cycle (if company uses Scrum)
 - Review Customer Support tickets with Support Manager
 - Review the “Product Backlog”
 - Get or create a product dashboard including sales numbers and revenue
 - Identify Strengths and Weaknesses of the product

-## By The End of Your First Ninety Days
+## By The End of Your First Three Months

-- Work out how to improve the key processes
+- Determine one or two key processes you are going to work to improve
 - Gain approval for a major product development – or at least understand how that works
 - Produce a product Business Plan
 - Set up your own KPIs (Key Performance Indicators)